How I stopped judging myself (the inner critic behind self-development)

 ~

-The truth of the matter is that the reason why we judge ourselves is because we think it’s normal to be harsh to ourselves.
+My love, the truth of the matter is that the reason why we judge ourselves is because we think it’s normal to be harsh to ourselves.
 But if you see a little girl beating herself up in the streets would you be able to stand that?
 My guess is no. And that’s what the inner critic is actually doing to you when you judge yourself.
 The inner critic is the voice that hitting hard on the little girls inside of us.